Cucurbita pepo 'Table Queen Acorn'

 Overview

-Cucurbita pepo 'Table Queen Acorn' is a compact, vining annual squash cultivar that produces distinctive ribbed fruits with deep acorn-shaped indentations.
-The vigorous trailing vines can extend 8-12 feet with large, deeply lobed leaves that are dark green with prominent veining.
-The stems are thick, angular, and covered with short, stiff hairs that give them a rough texture.
-The hallmark feature of Cucurbita pepo 'Table Queen Acorn' is its uniform, deeply ribbed fruits that measure 4-5 inches long and 3-4 inches in diameter.
-The skin is typically dark green with prominent longitudinal ribs and furrows, sometimes displaying orange or yellow patches as it matures.
-The flesh is bright orange, fine-grained, and sweet with a nutty flavor.
-Bright yellow, trumpet-shaped flowers appear throughout the growing season, with separate male and female flowers on the same plant.
+Cucurbita pepo 'Table Queen Acorn' is a compact vining annual squash cultivar in the gourd family (Cucurbitaceae) producing deeply ribbed acorn-shaped fruits.
+The vigorous trailing vines extend 8-12 feet (240-360 cm) with large palmate leaves that are dark green with prominent veining and 3-5 shallow to moderately deep lobes.
+The stems are thick, angular, and covered with short stiff hairs.
+Fruits are uniform, deeply ribbed, 4-5 inches (10-13 cm) long and 3-4 inches (7.5-10 cm) in diameter.
+Skin is dark green with prominent longitudinal ribs and furrows, sometimes developing orange or yellow patches at maturity.
+Flesh is bright orange, smooth-textured, and sweet with a nutty flavor.
+Bright yellow trumpet-shaped flowers appear throughout the growing season, with separate male and female flowers on the same plant.
+The deeply ribbed acorn fruit shape is the cultivar's defining identification feature, separating it from other Cucurbita pepo winter squash types like spaghetti and pattypan.

 Native Range

 Cucurbita pepo is native to northeastern Mexico and the southern United States, where wild varieties have been growing for thousands of years.
-Archaeological evidence suggests this species was among the first plants domesticated in the Americas, with cultivation dating back over 10,000 years.
+Archaeological evidence places domestication of the species among the earliest plants cultivated in the Americas, with cultivation dating back over 10,000 years.

 Suggested Uses

-Cucurbita pepo 'Table Queen Acorn' works well in vegetable gardens, raised beds, and large containers with adequate space for vine spread.
-The compact fruits are excellent for roasting, baking, and stuffing, making them popular for fall harvest displays and culinary use.
-They can also be grown vertically on trellises or fences with proper support for the heavy fruits.
+Grown in vegetable gardens, raised beds, and large containers with adequate space for vine spread.
+The compact fruits are suited to roasting, baking, and stuffing, which makes them widely used for fall harvest displays and culinary use.
+The cultivar can also be grown vertically on trellises or fences with proper support for the heavy fruits.

 How to Identify

-Cucurbita pepo 'Table Queen Acorn' can be identified by its characteristic deeply ribbed, acorn-shaped fruits that are typically 4-5 inches long with dark green skin and prominent longitudinal furrows.
-The trailing vines have large, palmately lobed leaves with 3-5 shallow to moderately deep lobes, and the stems are angular with stiff, prickly hairs.
-The bright yellow, funnel-shaped flowers are distinctive, and the mature fruits have a hard shell with sweet, orange flesh inside.
+Identified by the characteristic deeply ribbed acorn-shaped fruits 4-5 inches long with dark green skin and prominent longitudinal furrows.
+Trailing vines carry large palmately lobed leaves with 3-5 shallow to moderately deep lobes, and the stems are angular with stiff prickly hairs.
+Bright yellow funnel-shaped flowers separate male and female on the same plant.
+Mature fruits have a hard shell with sweet orange flesh inside.

 Appearance